instruct-rb/instruct/SCRATCHPAD.md

 - [ ] add a way so that if a middleware runs another request and completion we can store that but without breaking the transcript. (perhaps we provide the current lm) and the middleware can call lm.gen(req) and return the response.
+- [ ] Add a way for middleware to be passed to the call or gen method
+  - [ ]  Middleware should be able to figure out their correct order
-- [ ] Allow middleware to define upstream and downstream dependencies or invalidations
+    - [ ] Allow middleware to define upstream and downstream candidates (nil is directly on the model or directly on the transcript)
 - [x] add safe to #() so that it can be set to override the default: ALTERNATE FOUND

 # Chomp Middleware